Skip to main content

 Select the Google APIs needed for your application under Step 1 (Select & authorize APIs), including the https://www.googleapis.com/auth/userinfo.profile endpoint under Google OAuth2 API v2 at a minimum.
 Click Authorize APIs.

-You will be redirected back to the Google OAuth 2.0 Playground under Step 2 (Exchange authorization code for tokens).
+Next, sign in with Google credentials to your test Google user account.
+You'll be redirected back to the Google OAuth 2.0 Playground under Step 2 (Exchange authorization code for tokens).
 Click the Exchange authorization code for token button.

-You will be taken to Step 3 (Configure request to API).
+You'll be taken to Step 3 (Configure request to API).
 Note the returned refresh token to be used with testing.

 Setting Google app credentials in Cypress